ryanmcdermott/code-review-tips/README.md

 a painful and ambiguous exercise, searching for problems and not even knowing where to begin.

 This project aims to provide some solid tips for how to review the code you and your team write.

-This is by no means an exhaustive list.
-Hopefully this will help you catch as many bugs as possible from a small and memorable set of ideas that is applicable to any project of any language.
+All examples are written in JavaScript, but the advice should be applicable to any project of any language.This is by no means an exhaustive list but hopefully this will help you catch as many bugs as possible.

 ## Why Review Code?
 Code reviews are a necessary part of the software engineering process because